charliemeyer2000/charliemeyer2000/README.md

     </div>
     <div>
     <p style="color: #FFDEAD">
-    Throughout my coding journey, I've used tons and tons of resources, almost all free.
-In an attempt to "give back," below is a (non-extensive and unordered) list of all resources I've used to get me to where I am today.
-These include websites, web apps, apps, creators, and much more.
+    Almost everything I've learned that has been actually applicable to building cool stuff I've learned myself.
+Here's a non-exhaustive list of stuff I use.
     </p>
     </div>
     <ul>